Extra cash for your holiday spending in Uganda

 Mobile Money

-As a safety precaution, we advise again carrying big amounts of cash and displaying it easily.
+As a safety precaution, we advise against carrying big amounts of cash and displaying it easily.
 One of the best technologies for moving any amount of money safely is mobile money.
-You can easily get a quick Sim card on arrival in Uganda and load some money on the sim card so that you can keep withdrawing when you run out of cash.
+You can easily get a quick SIM card on arrival in Uganda and load some money on the SIM card so that you can keep withdrawing when you run out of cash.

 The major telecom networks are MTN and AIRTEL, and you will be able to find mobile money kiosks and agents almost anywhere in the country.